bpetit/blog/content/posts/electricity-renewables-claims.md

 For example an old hydro power plants there for decades, so there is no way the certificate is involved in helping top build new capacity, plus there are other accountability issues that can rigg the game (see sources below for details).

-PPAs are reputed to be a better type of certificate, as they imply conditions that make the act of buying the certificate more likely to be linked to an actual effect for an electicity producer, at least reserving future production at fixed price so the producer survives an electricity price drop, securing the project on a longer term.
-However, the details matter, this more concrete connection between consumer and producer is not ensured in the same way whether this is an on-site, a sleeved, or virtual PPA.
-Vitual PPAs being the worst case as the producer can be connected to totally different electricity grid than the consumer.
+PPAs are reputed to be a better type of certificate, as are supposed to have an actual effect for an electicity producer, at least reserving future production at fixed price so the producer survives an electricity price drop, securing the project on a longer term.
+However, the details matter, this more concrete connection between consumer and producer is not ensured in the same way whether this is an "on-site", a "sleeved", or "virtual" PPA.
+Vitual PPAs being the worst case as the producer can be connected to totally different electricity grid, very remote than the consumer.

 As this is already a too long post, I'll finnish with resources to dig deeper, with [this very large bibliography on the topic made by the University of Edinburgh](https://www.bccas.business-school.ed.ac.uk/research/carbon-accounting-pricing-policy/renewable-energy-purchasing), or for french readers, I've contributed to describe this in the [Ademe's 2024-2060 prospective study on Datacenters consumptions, pages 47-48](https://librairie.ademe.fr/energies/8910-prospective-d-evolution-des-consommations-des-data-centers-a-court-moyen-et-long-terme-de-2024-a-2060.html).

-To conclude, I think having a label that shows the financial investment of a provider in renewables, through a certificate like a PPA, would be a good thing, as companies are not people and often need to be rewarded in someway to actually do something.
+To conclude, I think having a label that shows the financial investment of a provider in renewables, through a certificate like a PPA, could be a good thing, as companies are not people and often need to be rewarded in someway to actually do something.
 However, it should be differenciated from the claim of having renewables available in the grid and being able to consume their production, which depends from the long term investments policy from companies and states, and the political direction regarding greening the grid.

 Finally, it is important to note that those claims are the root of some of the [most rigged figures](https://www.theguardian.com/technology/2024/sep/15/data-center-gas-emissions-tech) about BigTech's scope 2 / electriciy consumption GHG emissions you can see.
 Avoid "market based" data at all cost and challenge labels, always.